 Are you looking to design and build a smart home, complete with connected devices in every room?
-Do you know whether to go HomeKit, Brillo or SmartThings?
+Are you struggling to choose between an August smart lock or a connected Yale key?
 Do you even know what that means?

 Getting started when setting up a smart home can be a daunting experience.
 There are just so many variables – and we're not just talking about the plethora of choices when it comes to selecting the connected smart scales for your bathroom.

-The smart home of the future may be a way off, but the systems powering the internet of things revolution are getting ever more sophisticated.
-All of the major players – Apple, Google, Samsung and so on – are competing for space in the ever evolving new marketplace.
+The Jetsons smart home of the future may be a way off, but the systems powering the internet of things revolution are getting ever more sophisticated.
+All of the major players – Apple, Google, Samsung and so on – are competing for space in the ever-evolving new marketplace.

 What use is your connected smart home if you still have to get up off the sofa to get it working?

 Instead, grab yourself a smartwatch and get full control of your life with a quick tap of your wrist.
-Whether it's your heating, your media or your home security that you're looking to fine tune - there will be an app for that.
+Whether it's your heating, your media or your home security that you're looking to fine tune - there will likely be an app for that.
+And they're only going to get better, while interesting new ideas like Tapdo's smart button offer other ways to connect wearables with the smart home.

 IFTTT connected devices are also brilliant and there are a tonne of great IFTTT recipes already set up for syncing up your wearables with your smart kit.
-Alternatively, we're also seeing the rise of the really universal remote.
+But as we all know, voice is the future, and that's why we've got...

 Wi-Fi enabled bulbs are the easiest place to start if you're looking to overhaul your home.

 They're easy to use, fun to show off and they double as a superb security measure while you're away from home.
-What's more, some can now even be controlled by wearables such as the Apple Watch and Pebble, and with low power LED tech, they'll save you money over a bad old incandescent bulb.
+What's more, some can now even be controlled by wearables such as the Apple Watch and ones running Android Wear, and with low power LED tech, they'll save you money over a bad old incandescent bulb.
+There are some good budget options too from the likes of Ikea and MiPow.

 Smart thermostats are designed to give you more control over your home heating.
-They will learn your habits for when you'll really need that burst of warmth and heating your home intelligently means big cash savings.
+They will learn your habits for when you really need that burst of warmth, and heating your home intelligently means big cash savings.

 If your fridge isn't connected to the web, then you're living in the dark ages.
 If your cutlery isn't Bluetooth enabled you may as well be eating your dinner with twigs.